 Assets and liabilities at Level 1 are those where the fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities.
 Products classified as level 1 comprise of quoted equities, quoted fixed securities, quoted index linked securities and unit trusts.
-Amounts owed to and from the Administering Authority can be seen in Notes 10 and 11.
+Loans and Receivables are included in Level 1 within which there are cash, debtors and creditors.